JannieI/canvas-workstation-V3/src/app/roadmap.md

         - Consider showing Spec with data as well - first determine if use case for it.
         - Python and R brings back data sets !!!

+    - Row & Column:
+        - get setting for labels = null -> does not show